ardatan/graphql-tools/docs/source/schema-directives.md

 }
 ```

-In order to apply this implementation to a schema that contains `@deprecated` directives, simply pass the `DeprecatedDirective` class to the `makeExecutableSchema` function via the `directives` option:
+In order to apply this implementation to a schema that contains `@deprecated` directives, simply pass the `DeprecatedDirective` class to the `makeExecutableSchema` function via the `schemaDirectives` option:

 ```typescript
 import { makeExecutableSchema } from "graphql-tools";